marc0l92/joplin-plugin-plantUML/README.md

 ![Tools Menu](./doc/tools_menu.png)

 ## Links to other notes
 You can create links to other notes inside the PlantUML diagram using the link `joplin://<noteid>`.
-This feature is only availabe when the rendering format `Vector Image (svg)` is selected.
+This feature is only available when the rendering format `Vector Image (svg)` is selected.

 Example: